nathan-fiscaletti/parameterparser/examples/Example6.md

 $results = $parameterParser->parse();

-// Validate the ParameterParser and if it's invalid, print the usage. if (! $parameterParser->isValid()) {
+// Validate the ParameterParser and if it's invalid, print the usage.
+// Note that required parameters will be displayed with <> where as
+// optional parameters will be displayed with []. if (! $parameterParser->isValid()) {
     echo 'Full Usage: ' . $parameters->getFullUsage();
     echo PHP_EOL;